 - Clear your roof from debris.
 Keep fallen branches and leaves cleared from your roof that could fuel a fire.

-If you can’t afford to totally renovate your home right now, you could look into cheaper methods like fireproof chemical treatments for your siding.
+- Improve fire safety over time.
+If you can’t afford to totally renovate your home right now, you could look into cheaper methods now, like replacing old fire extinguishers and getting fireproof chemical treatments for your siding.
 Then, you can upgrade your roof, siding or landscaping when you make repairs or renovations in the future.

 A homeowners insurance policy will cover fire damage.
 But if you live in a wildfire zone or need to increase your coverage, adding standalone fire insurance and renovating your property for fire safety can go a long way.

 To build the policy that’s best for you, compare homeowners insurance policies.

 House fire statistics

 House fires cost a whopping $7.8 billion in property damage each year, and the main cause won’t surprise you.

 If you’re concerned your group disability insurance won’t replace enough of your income if you experience a disability, you can buy supplemental disability insurance.